by Brian K. Asbury

 Sandie Bremmer walked back toward them from where she had been scanning the water with her special equipment.
 “Whatever took the ship away, sir,” she said, “it doesn’t register on any of these instruments.”
 She shut the device off.
 “Anything more on those sightings of a green glow in the sky before the ship vanished?”

-“Nothing concrete,” said Hanson.
+“Nothing concrete,” Hanson replied.
 “Frankly, I’m baffled.
-If this is super-villain activity we’re looking at, it doesn’t makes sense.
+If this is super-villain activity we’re looking at, it doesn’t make sense.
 Why would they steal a replica of an antique warship?
 It’s hardly something they could sell.
 And even more incomprehensible, why would anyone kidnap the Beefeater, of all people?”

-“Well, I know one thing,” said Harris.
+“Well, I know one thing,” Harris remarked.
 “If it was me, I’d want to return the bugger in a hurry.
 He’d drive any self-respecting kidnapper mental in no time flat!”

 Sandie was deep in thought.
 “I wonder… that green glow all the witnesses describe… could we be looking at a Green Lantern being involved here?
 I’ve met a number of them, and carrying a sailing ship off is certainly well within their capabilities.”